-On November 5, 2019, the Company entered into a new three-year employment agreement, effective as of January 1, 2020, with Monty Lamirato as Chief Financial Officer and Secretary, pursuant to which the Company agreed to pay Mr. Lamirato a salary of \$205,000 per annum for the first year, \$225,000 for the second year and \$250,000 for the third year.
+On November 5, 2019, the Company entered into a three-year employment agreement, effective as of January 1, 2020, with Monty Lamirato as Chief Financial Officer and Secretary, pursuant to which the Company agreed to pay Mr. Lamirato a salary of \$205,000 per annum for the first year, \$225,000 for the second year and \$250,000 for the third year.
 The Company also agreed to issue to Mr. Lamirato a total of 90,000 shares of Common Stock in three equal installments each year and grant a total of 150,000 stock options vesting in equal installments on January 1, 2020, January 1, 2021 and January 1, 2022.

-On November 4, 2019, the Company entered into a three-year employment agreement with Tony Sullivan as Chief Operating Officer and Executive Vice President, pursuant to which the Company agreed to pay Mr. Sullivan a salary of \$270,000 per annum, subject to a 10% increase each year on the anniversary date of this agreement.
+On November 4, 2019, the Company entered into a three-year employment agreement, effective as of November 4, 2019, with Tony Sullivan as Chief Operating Officer and Executive Vice President, pursuant to which the Company agreed to pay Mr. Sullivan a salary of \$270,000 per annum, subject to a 10% increase each year on the anniversary date of this agreement.
 In addition, the Company agreed to pay Mr. Sullivan a bonus with respect to each fiscal year in an amount equal to a minimum of \$75,000.
 The Company also agreed to issue to Mr. Sullivan a total of 120,000 shares of Common Stock in three equal installments each year and grant a total of 280,000 stock options with 160,000 vested on November 4, 2019, 60,000 on November 4, 2020 and 60,000 on November 4, 2021.
 Mr. Sullivan was also paid a one-time relocation fee of up to \$80,000.
-On December 13, 2021, Mr. Sullivan resigned his position and the remainder of his agreement was canceled.
-In conjunction with that separation, Mr. Sullivan entered into a Separation and Release Agreement with the Company, pursuant to which he released the Company of certain claims and agreed to certain restrictive covenants in favor of the Company in exchange for separation pay of \$231,266 in total, representing approximately 6 months' salary plus 2021 annual bonus.
+On December 13, 2021, Mr. Sullivan resigned his position and his employment agreement was terminated.
+In conjunction with that separation, Mr. Sullivan entered into a Separation and Release Agreement with the Company, pursuant to which he released the Company of certain claims and agreed to certain restrictive covenants in favor of the Company in exchange for separation pay of \$231,266 in total, representing approximately six months' salary plus 2021 annual bonus.

-On March 21, 2021, the Company entered into a three-year employment agreement, effectivefrom April 15, 2021, with Jeffrey Lasher as Chief Financial Officer and Secretary.
+On March 21, 2021, the Company entered into a three-year employment agreement, effective effective as of April 15, 2021, with Jeffrey Lasher as Chief Financial Officer and Secretary.
 On the same day, Mr. Lamirato resigned as Chief Financial Officer and Secretary.
-Pursuant to the agreement, the Company agreed to pay Mr. Lasher (i) a base wage of \$316,000 per year, increasing 12.5% effective January 1 of each calendar year; (ii) an annual bonus equal to 40% of the then current base annual wage per year; (iii) 60,000 shares of Common Stock vesting in six-month intervals through April 12, 2024; and (iv) a potential year-end performance cash bonus and/or equity award.
+Pursuant to the agreement, the Company agreed to pay Mr. Lasher (i) a base wage of \$316,000 per year, increasing 12.5% effective January 1 of each calendar year; (ii) an annual bonus equal to 40% of the then current base annual wage per year; (iii) 60,000 shares of Common Stock vesting in six-month intervals through April 12, 2024; and (iv) a discretionary year-end performance cash bonus and/or equity award.
+The agreement also provided that if the Company terminated the executive's employment without "Cause" (as defined in the agreement), the executive would receive six months' severance.
+On August 12, 2022, Mr. Lasher resigned his position and his employment agreement was terminated.
+In conjunction with that separation, Mr. Lasher entered into a Separation and Release Agreement with the Company, pursuant to which he released the Company of certain claims and agreed to certain restrictive covenants in favor of the Company in exchange for separation pay of \$253,513 in total, representing approximately six months' salary, six months' annual bonus, and the amount of the Company's contributions to his benefits for the preceding six-month period.
+The separation agreement also provided for the issuance of 30,000 shares to Mr. Lasher.